-- Cross-Council Officer Steering Group

-- Cross-Council Officer Sponsors

-- Survey of elected members and staff

-- Surveys

-- Cross-Council staff workshop

-- Cross-Council elected member workshop
+- Consultation and engagement with staff and Elected members was undertaken via: Cross-Council Officer Steering Group established in July 2018 - Cross-Council Officer Sponsors established in July 2018 - Survey of elected members and staff in September 2018 - Cross-Council staff workshop in March 2019 - Cross-Council elected member workshop in March 2019.

-A Council-wide survey of elected officials and staff across all Councils was conducted.
-The 101 responses received which indicated:
+A Council-wide survey of elected officials and staff across all three Councils was conducted in September 2018.
+Of the 101 responses received, the main themes were:

-- The greatest challenges identified for older adults were social isolation/loneliness, health, transport, financial, accessing services, technology, housing - Key issues that required addressing by Council in the future were transport, housing, social connection, technology, communication/planning - Working relationships existed with the following organisations: service agencies (such as Lions/Rotary (18), Rest and retirement homes (16), Age Concern (15), Iwi, marae, hapū, whānau (10), Medical Centres (7)
+- The greatest challenges identified for older adults were social isolation/loneliness, health, transport, financial, accessing services, technology, housing - Key issues for Council to look at addressing in the future were transport, housing, social connection, technology, communication/planning - Working relationships existed with the following organisations: service agencies (such as Lions/Rotary (18), Rest and retirement homes (16), Age Concern (15), Iwi, marae, hapū, whānau (10), medical centres (7).

-The purpose of the cross-council workshops was to present findings of the research and community consultation as to develop the strategy principles, vision, goals and possible actions.
+The purpose of the cross-council workshops was to present findings of the research and community consultation to assist in the development of the strategy principles, vision, goals and actions.